jitsi/handbook/docs/devops-guide/secure-domain.md

 If you have installed Jitsi Meet from the Debian package, these changes should be made in `/etc/prosody/conf.avail/[your-hostname].cfg.lua`

+In the example below, this hostname is assumed to be `jitsi.example.com`.
+Update this value according to your own hostname.

 ### Enable authentication

-Inside the `VirtualHost "[your-hostname]"` block, replace anonymous authentication with hashed password authentication:
+Inside the `VirtualHost "[your-hostname]"` section, replace anonymous authentication with hashed password authentication:

 ```
-VirtualHost "jitsi-meet.example.com"
+VirtualHost "jitsi.example.com"
     authentication = "internal_hashed"
 ```

-Replace `jitsi-meet.example.com` with your hostname.
+You will see your own hostname instead of `jitsi.example.com` in your config file.

 ### Enable anonymous login for guests

-Add this block **after the previous VirtualHost** to enable the anonymous login method for guests:
+Add this section **after the previous VirtualHost** to enable the anonymous login method for guests:

 ```
-VirtualHost "guest.jitsi-meet.example.com"
+VirtualHost "guest.meet.jitsi"
-    authentication = "anonymous"
+    authentication = "jitsi-anonymous"
     c2s_require_encryption = false
 ```

-_Note that `guest.jitsi-meet.example.com` is internal to Jitsi, and you do not need to (and should not) create a DNS record for it, or generate an SSL/TLS certificate, or do any web server configuration.
-While it is internal, you should still replace `jitsi-meet.example.com` with your hostname._
+_Note that `guest.meet.jitsi` is internal to Jitsi, and you do not need to (and should not) create a DNS record for it, or generate an SSL/TLS certificate, or do any web server configuration._

 ## Jitsi Meet configuration